 The ShillerLearning Math Kit I - everything you need in a single box!
 No lesson preparation required by parents!

 Your package contains over a dozen different manipulatives based on Dr. Maria Montessori's method developed over a hundred years ago.
 Includes a balance, number cards, number tiles, operator set, foam ball, wood dominoes, a US/metric ruler, wooden shapes, dice, measuring cups, and probability bag.
-You also receive a wide range of decimal material, including 100 unit cubes, 27 ten rods, 27 hundred rod, and 17 thousand cubes (1 plastic and 16 oaktag) along with a wooden decimal tray.

 Magnetic Fuel Tank Monitor Card.
 Magnets on the game board to hold Fuel Stations in place.
 2 levels of game play.